 Sole Proprietorship

 A sole proprietorship is the simplest business entity type.
 It involves a single individual starting a business that is unincorporated.
-The business may hire employees but is typically managed by the proprietor themselves.
+The business may hire employees but is typically managed by the proprietors themselves.

 From a tax standpoint, a sole proprietorship keeps it simple.
-The business owner enters all their business income and losses on their personal tax return.
+The sole proprietor reports all their business income and losses on their personal tax return and must pay self-employment taxes.
 There are no additional taxes levied at the federal or state level.

 Money that you earn is all taxable, whether or not it’s in your personal or business bank account.
 It’s also smart to make quarterly tax payments.

-As a business owner, sole proprietors are able to deduct expenses from your business on Schedule C. Those costs include:
+As a business owner, sole proprietors are able to deduct expenses from their business on Schedule C. Those costs include:

 - Business-related travel